Roger Federer suffers shock second-round defeat in Halle - RFI

 "I wanted to win, but Roger Federer is my idol and it was a huge honour to play him."

-Federer is exactly 19 years older than Auger Aliassime as the pair share the same birthday on August 8, while the Swiss ace turns 40 this year.
+Federer is exactly 19 years older than Auger Aliassime as the pair share the same birthday on August 8, when the Swiss ace turns 40 this year.

 "I always thought he would be gone by the time I joined the tour," admitted the Canadian, who turned professional in 2017.